Cold Sores

 Vitamin C

 Applied as a topical treatment and taken orally, vitamin C can speed the rate of healing of cold sores.
 Vitamin C helps eradicate infection and boost immunity.
-Additionally, taken regularly vitamin C can prevent the further onset of sores.
+Additionally, taking vitamin C regularly can prevent the further onset of sores.

 L-lysine

 L-lysine is an amino acid or an essential element of protein.
-Taken as a cold sore treatment, l-lysine helps eliminate the herpes simplex virus that causes the condition.
+As a cold sore treatment, l-lysine helps eliminate the herpes simplex virus that causes the condition.
 The treatment may be taken by mouth or applied to the skin for effective treatment.

 Myrrh Oil